detrin/detrin/README.md

 <!-- The (first) h1 will be used as the <title> of the HTML page -->
 # Daniel Herman

-### About Me
 I am recent graduate of the Charles university in Prague, where I studied Physics.
-I am curretly working as Data Scientist at [Home Credit International](https://www.homecredit.net/).
+I am curretly working as Data Scientist at [Home Credit International](https://www.homecredit.net/) Risk RnD team.

 Random facts about me:
 - I love Seinfeld